thiagofcm/Personal_Assistant_Robot_TCC/README.md

 ![robot-oblique](https://github.com/thiagofcm/Personal_Assistant_Robot_TCC/blob/6b0b2d2e535fad894042e1c58aada04ed1e22924/Structure/Images/wisey-all.jpg)

 # 1. Objective
 The main goal of this work is the development of an assistive robotic system capable of serving as an alternative for the care of elderly individuals with motor limitations.
 The robot will feature hardware and software resources related to artificial intelligence and computer vision applications to navigate through a domestic environment.
-Through voice commands, it will perform three tasks: recognize and deliver objects, provide information, and follow individuals.
+Through voice commands, it will perform three tasks: recognize and deliver objects (Finder Mode), provide information and interact with users (Conversation Mode), and follow individuals (Follow Mode).

 # 2. Tecnical Features
 Internally, the robot operates using a modular design.
-It employs a micro-controller STM32F41106 to control the motors and the ultrasonic sensor, and a micro-controller Sipeed Maixduino is responsible for running the neural network, image processing, and embedded machine learning.
-Finally, a Raspberry Pi 3 serves as a central data management unit that coordinates both of these separate modules.
-The robot's structure consists of a rover track belt connected to each motor, an aluminum chassis, and an external 3D finish.
+It employs a micro-controller STM32F41106 to control the motors and the ultrasonic sensor.
+A microcontroller Sipeed Maixduino, responsible for running the neural network, image processing, and embedded machine learning.
+And finally, a Raspberry Pi 3, as a central data management unit that coordinates both of these separate modules.
+The robot's structure consists of a rover track belt connected to each motor, an aluminum chassis, and an external 3D structure.

 # 3. Research Method
 In order to achieve the general and specific objectives of the work, the construction of the proposed system was divided into six basic stages: (i) Requirements and References Study, (ii) Development of microcontroller's firmware, (iii) Software Validation and Integration, (iv) PCB Development, (v) Design and Printing of the 3D Structure, (vi) Final Tests.